ARawles/teacheR/modules/3_Programming/r_training_programming_presentation.md

 -   Option 1 (easy)
-    -   Write a function that loops through a vector of numbers and prints the value if it is even
+    -   Write a function that loops through a vector of numbers and returns only the even ones
-    -   Hint: use x %% y to check if a number is even
+    -   Hint: you can use x %% y to check if a number is even

 –

 -   Option 2 (intermediate)
-    -   Write a function that loops through a vector of numbers and prints the value if it’s smaller than the value at the same index in a second vector
+    -   Write a function that loops through a vector of numbers and returns the values that are smaller than the value at the same index in a second vector
     -   You can assume that the two vectors will always be the same length